113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--version-locator VERSION_NUMBER</dt>
-  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering or version you want to use.</dd>
+  <dd>To get the version locator for the product, run the `ibmcloud catalog offering list` command and locate the specified product or version you want to use.</dd>
   </dl>

 ## ibmcloud catalog offering publish-to-account
 {: #publish-offering-to-account}

-Run the following command to publish a new version or offering from your private catalog to the account.
-After the offering is published, users in the account with access to the private catalog and its containing resource group can create an instance and start using it.
+Run the following command to publish a new version or product from your private catalog to the account.
+After the product is published, users in the account with access to the private catalog and its containing resource group can create an instance and start using it.

 ```
 ibmcloud catalog offering publish-to-account --version-locator VERSION_NUMBER